 Badar pointed to another jeep.
 What the hell?
 No way!
 I bolted after my bike and caught up only by chance that it had been stopped by border guards.

-The guard snapped at Badar angrily, ordering them to release my bike and allowing me to ride on.
+The guard snapped at Badar, ordering them to release my bike and allowing me to ride on.

-Half way across no-man’s land, I was pulled up by a Mongolian immigration officer.
-He slowly leafed through my passport under pattering rain, studying every stamp and visa as though it was an artefact pulled from an archaeological dig, before giving me permission to leave.
+Half way across no-man’s-land, I was pulled up by a Mongolian immigration officer.
+He slowly leafed through my passport under pattering rain, studying every stamp and visa like a precious artefact, before giving me permission to leave.
 Moments later, however, a Chinese guard appeared on the scene, and the Mongolian agent demanded the book back.
 The two men broke into an animated dialogue; the Mongolian pointing to my passport and spanning his hands out as though there was a problem.
-Problem?
-Yeah right.
 I’m about to get extorted.
-I walked away, rested on my top tube with my back to them.
-Charade over, the Mongolian returned and scrutinised the passport for the third time.
+I thought.
+I walked away, rested on my top tube, and ignored the charade.
+The Mongolian returned and scrutinised the passport for the third time before handing it back.

-Badar was waiting at the Mongolian end—though I hoped I’d seen the end of him—and he shadowed me through the push and crush of Mongolian immigration.
+Badar was waiting at the Mongolian end and shadowed me through the push and crush of Mongolian immigration.

 ‘Money.
 How much?’
 I asked.